 4.2 Species Composition

 Thirty-three species composition sampling events were conducted between early February and late June across 2021, 2022 and 2023.
 Steelhead and bull trout were the primary species encountered during sampling.
 The majority of captured steelhead were natural-origin.
 Two hatchery-origin steelhead were captured in early April 2021, two hatchery-origin steelhead were captured in mid-March of 2022, and three hatchery-origin steelhead were captured in 2023: one in early March and two in late April .
-Steelhead kelts were encountered starting in May 2022 and mid-April 2023, while no kelts were caught in 2021 (Table 4.4).
+Steelhead kelts were encountered starting in June 2021, May 2022, and mid-April 2023(Table 4.4).
 From the species composition netting, there are 130 fish to use in this model.
 The lengths of these fish can be seen in Figure 4.3.

-Table 4.4: Counts of species encountered during species composition sampling in the lower Dungeness River in 2021 - 2023, differentiating between marked or clipped steelhead (AD) and unmarked steelhead (UM) and including steelhead kelts.
+Table 4.4: Counts of species encountered during species composition sampling in the lower Dungeness River in 2021 - 2023, differentiating between fresh marked or clipped steelhead (AD) and unmarked steelhead (UM).
+Umarked steelhead kelts are differentiated from fresh unmarked .